Version: 2022.3

 Setting Function

-Track the current selection in the search Enable this setting to execute the SearchProvider.trackSelection callback each time the Search selection changes.
+Track the current selection in the search Execute the SearchProvider.trackSelection callback each time the Search selection changes.

 The callback pings Assets in the Project window or Hierarchy window, which can slow Search navigation in large Projects.

-Generate an asset preview thumbnail for found items Enable this setting to display thumbnails for items that are currently visible in the results pane of the Search window.
+Generate an asset preview thumbnail for found items Display thumbnails for items that are currently visible in the results pane of the Search window.

 When you disable this setting, Search displays a generic icon.
 This is useful in large Projects, where generating icons can slow Search navigation.